bensmithett/tropical-utils/packages/tropical-islands/README.md

 ## Islands Architecture

-[Islands Architecture](https://jasonformat.com/islands-architecture/) refers to the [old-fashioned](https://www.bensmithett.com/declarative-js-components-with-viewloader-js/) approach of selectively, progressively enhancing bits of server-rendered HTML with client-side JS.
+[Islands Architecture](https://jasonformat.com/islands-architecture/) refers to the [old-fashioned](https://www.bensmithett.com/declarative-js-components-with-viewloader-js/) practice of selectively, progressively enhancing bits of server-rendered HTML with client-side JS.

 The React community has taken a while to get here.
-Major frameworks defaulted to downloading and hydrating the entire page as a single root-level component, even when most components that make up the page need no client-side enhancements.
+Major frameworks defaulted to downloading and hydrating the entire page as a single root-level component, even if most components that make up the page needed no client-side enhancements.

+Instead we can take a [partial hydration](https://markus.oberlehner.net/blog/partial-hydration-concepts-lazy-and-active/) approach, selectively hydrating the parts of the page that need it.

 ## Usage